arq5x/gemini/docs/content/tools.rst

 Many recessive disorders are caused by compound heterozygotes.
-Unlike canonical recessive sites where the same recessive allele is inherited from both parents at the _same_ site in the gene, compound heterozygotes occur when the individual's phenotype is caused by two heterogeneous recessive alleles at _different_ sites in a particular gene.
+Unlike canonical recessive sites where the same recessive allele is inherited from both parents at the _same_ site in the gene, compound heterozygotes occur when the individual's phenotype is caused by two heterozygous recessive alleles at _different_ sites in a particular gene.

 So basically, we are looking for two (typically loss-of-function (LoF))